WASdev/ci.docker.ibm-http-server/production/README.md

 5. Updates WebServer Plugins with the Fixpack
 6. Installs WebSphere Customization Tools
 7. Updates WebSphere Customization Tools with the Fixpack
 8. When the container is started a tar file of the IBM HTTP Server, WebServer Plugins and WCT installation is created

-Dockerfile takes the values for the following variables during build time
+The Dockerfile.prereq takes the values for the following variables during build time:
 * URL(required) - URL from where the binaries are downloaded

 Dockerfile.install does the following: